-- The Eighties: The band reached the height of their popularity in this era.
+- The 80s: The band reached the height of their popularity in this era.

 - Gone Horribly Wrong / Gone Horribly Right: Horribly wrong for the studio, but hysterically right for Belushi on the band's appearance on Saturday Night Live.
 To compensate for Fear losing the opportunity to be on the Neighbors soundtrack, John Belushi mentioned to the people at SNL that he'd guest star on the show under the condition that Fear appears on the show with some slam-dancers.
 Much to Belushi's amusement, what ensued next was nothing short of a complete clusterfuck.
 Some of the punks brought in to dance had been "imported" from Washington, DC; what the producers didn't know was that the DC and NYC punk scenes had a bit of a feud at the time, so when they let them loose on the set, the harmless moshing eventually gave way to punks smashing cameras, throwing prop pumpkins around the studio, and eventually, the audience just started whaling on each other.
-By the time the police were called, the punks caused somewhere between $20,000 and $500,000 in damages, embarrassing the studio to the point where the episode hasn't seen the light of day since, and inadvertently gave Fear a popularity boost, as well as showing the public its first taste of what would later be called "moshing".
+By the time the police were called, the punks caused somewhere between $20,000 and $500,000 (which respectively adds up to $51,958 and $1,298,960 USD in 2014 thanks to inflation) in damages, embarrassing the studio to the point where the episode hasn't seen the light of day since.
+The episode also gave Fear a popularity boost, with many punks at the time saying it was a major part of what got them into the genre (if they weren't already in the audience - Ian MacKaye, Tesco Vee, and John Joseph were among those present) as well as showing the public its first taste of what would later be called "moshing".